ucan-wg/awake/README.md

 ### 3.2.2 Authorization Criterea

-FIXME FIXME FIXME what about the root onwer?

 The Requester MAY also include validation criterea expected from the Responder.
 This MUST be passed as an array of [UCAN capabilities](https://github.com/ucan-wg/spec#23-capability).
 The Responder will have to prove access to these capabilties.

 ## 3.2.3 Example